Normaliz/PyNormaliz/README.md

 * python 2.7 or higher or python 3.4 or higher
 * Normaliz 3.8.3 or higher <https://github.com/Normaliz/Normaliz/releases>

-The source packages of the Normaliz realeases contains PyNormaliz.
+The source packages of the Normaliz realeases contain PyNormaliz.

 ## Installation